JKChai/KAGGLEX_COHORT3_LLM/README.md

 - [x] Refine the Chat Application for better accuracy
 - [x] Organize documentation & all works for PPT presentation
 - [x] Complete Markdown
-- [ ] Upload scripts & docs to GitHub
+- [ ] Upload scripts & docs to GitHub & make it Public
 - [ ] Submit PPT presentation & 5 Mins video

 <p align="right">(<a href="#readme-top">back to top</a>)</p>